GiulioRossetti/ndlib/README.md

 > 2. **SIR** *(SIRModel)*
 >   - W. O. Kermack and Ag McKendrick.
 A Contribution to the Mathematical Theory of Epidemics.
 Proceedings of the Royal Society of London.
 Series A, Containing Papers of a Mathematical and Physical Character, 1927.
 > 3. **SIS** *(SISModel)*
-> 4. **SEIS** *(SEISModel)*
-> 5. **SEIR** *(SEIRModel)*
 >   - W. O. Kermack and Ag McKendrick.
 A Contribution to the Mathematical Theory of Epidemics.
 Proceedings of the Royal Society of London.
 Series A, Containing Papers of a Mathematical and Physical Character, 1927.
+> 4. **SEIS** *(SEISModel)*
+> 5. **SEIR** *(SEIRModel)*
+>   - J.L.
+Aron and I.B.
+Schwartz.
+Seasonality and period-doubling bifurcations in an epidemic model.
+Journal Theoretical Biology, 110:665-679, 1984
 > 6. **Threshold** *(ThresholdModel)*
 >   - M. Granovetter.
 Threshold models of collective behavior.
 American Journal of Sociology, 1978
 > 7. **Kertesz Threshold** *(KerteszThresholdModel)*